stefanbylund/zxnext_bmp_tools/README.md

-Tip: If you have an image in another format than BMP (e.g. PNG) or another color depth than 8 bits/pixel (e.g. 24-bit BMP), first convert the image to an 8-bit BMP image in a paint program (e.g. Photoshop, Paint.NET or GIMP) before converting it to Spectrum Next palette format using the nextbmp tool.
+Tip: If you have an image in another format than BMP (e.g. PNG) or another color depth than 8 bits/pixel (e.g. 24-bit BMP), first convert the image to an 8-bit BMP image in a paint program (e.g. Adobe Photoshop, Paint.NET, GIMP or PaintShop Pro) before converting it to Spectrum Next palette format using the nextbmp tool.

+Tip: The [palettes](palettes) directory contains Spectrum Next palette files in several common palette formats for use with many paint programs.

 Note that when the original RGB888 colors in the palette are converted to RGB333 colors, the resulting 3-bit color components may not end up as integers and must